Join

 You’ve worked hard to build a nest egg.
 But what happens to your money when you die?

-Nominating a beneficiary gives you a say in who’ll receive your money, providing you with peace of mind that you’re continuing to look after your loved ones.
-If you haven’t nominated a beneficiary, or if you make a non-binding nomination, we’ll use our discretion to decide who receives your super and/or insurance payout after you die.
+Nominating a beneficiary gives you a say in who’ll receive your super or pension, providing you with peace of mind that you’re continuing to look after your loved ones.
+If you haven’t nominated a beneficiary, or if you make a non-binding nomination, we’ll recognise your nomination but we will still have discretion to decide who receives you’re your super and/or insurance payout after you die.

 It’s also important to check your nominated beneficiaries from time to time to make sure they still reflect what’s happening in your life.
 Have you found a new partner or had a child?
 Or has an important relationship ended?
 If so, it may be time to think about updating your beneficiaries.